terragord7/google-vision-wrapper/tutorials/face_detection_tutorial.md

 <image src="../assets/face_detection_cover.png" width="100%">

+# Face Detection with Python, Google Vision API and google-vision-wrapper

 ### Introduction
 In this quick tutorial we are going to show how to use google-vision-wrapper to perform face detection on images.
 Please refer to the [Official Github Page](https://github.com/gcgrossi/google-vision-wrapper) for more information.